-Whatever the R inertial frame is chosen, this trajectory will always be a straight line and the speed of the particle will always be the speed of light.
+and the speed of the particle will always be the speed of light.
 Moreover, the properties of physics are the same whatever the chosen inertial frame.
 Therefore, the spacetime structure generated by this particle will always be the same whatever the inertial frame is chosen.
 It means that in R at any given time the locations in which the deformation is the greatest is always the same space cone centered on D.

 Figure (1) shows the GW in two dimensions.
-In R(C; ct, x, y, z) the P particle moves in the direction of the x axis, and along the D line at the c speed.
-Let's focus on the GW which is generated by P from the $E_C$ event which is a given C space location pertaining to D, and a given $t_C$ time.
-This GW propagates from C at the c speed along the space directions of the (y, z) plane which is perpendicular to x and therefore to D, starting from C. Let's choose an $E_N$ spacetime event composed of the N space point and the $t_N$ time in R, such that CN is along the y axis perpendicular to D and $E_N$ receives the GW propagation starting from $E_C$ .
-During the same $t_N - t_C$ time interval, P moves from C to some C' space point pertaining to D. Also, when P is located in H, which is the middle of C and C', the GW starts another propagation from H in the direction of CN.
-This propagation is located in M at $t_N$ , such that M is the middle of N and C'.
-The propagations along CN and HMare done at the c speed.
-Therefore, this GW propagation is also along the CM line at the $c/\sqrt{2}$ speed.
+In R(C;ct,x,y,z) the P particle moves in the direction of the x axis, and along the D line at the c speed.
+Let's focus on the GW which is generated by P from the E_C event which is a given C space location pertaining to D, and a given t_C time.
+This GW propagates from C at the c speed along the space directions of the (y,z) plane which is perpendicular to x and therefore to D, starting from C. Let's choose an E_N spacetime event composed of the N space point and the t_N time in R, such that CN is along the y axis perpendicular to D and E_N receives the GW propagation starting from E_C .
+During the same $t_N - t_C$ time interval, P moves from C to some C' space point pertaining to D. Also, when P is located in H, which is the middle of C and C', the GW starts another propagation from E_C in the direction of E_C .
+This propagation is located in E_C and that E_C speed.
+Therefore, this GW propagation is also along the E_C line at the E_C speed.
 This is the speed of the envelope of the GW along its trajectory.
 The spatial vector of this propagation speed is normal to the envelope.
-The envelope is a cone centered on D. This cone is "isosceles".
-In other words, there is CN = CC' and HM = HC'.
+The envelope is a cone centered on E_C .
+This cone is "isosceles".
+In other words, there is E_C and E_C and

 Now let's study the deformation generated by the GW.
-First of all, in C the local deformation which is generated by P is the $b_C$ boost associated with the speed of light in the same direction as P. This is proven in Appendix H.
+First of all, in C the local deformation which is generated by P is the b_C boost associated with the speed of light in the same direction as P. This is proven in Appendix G.

 Along the D line, exactly the same boost propagates itself, at the speed of light.
-This is proven in Appendix H. Here, since the P trajectory is the same D line, of course, this can't be noticed.
+This is proven in Appendix G. Here, since the P trajectory is the same D line, of course, this can't be noticed.
 But it will be noticed as soon as P will deviate from this D trajectory.